jjmontesl/cubesviewer/README.md

 (only needed if you wish to use the full application with user authentication, user notes or save/load/share support).

-Note that **your cubes model shall be configured** to add support for CubesViewer features like date filters and descriptions (see Documentation below).
-This is optional: CubesViewer will work, but some features like Date Filters will be missing.
+And of course you need a configured and running Cubes server.
+Note that **your cubes model needs some extra configuration** if you wish to use features like date filters and range filters (see Documentation below).

 For further information, see the Documentation section below.